2 Egg cartons (with the cone shaped pieces down the middle - some don't have them. It's the same part used for the penguins and the monkeys.)

 Nail scissors or similar to make slots (*to be done by an adult or with grown-up supervision)

-Black felt-tip or gel pen
+Black felt-tip or gel pen2 tooth picks

 Green tissue paper